 Herb Block is among the world’s best known and most admired political cartoonists.
 Born on October 13, 1909, the native Chicagoan spent his 72-year career fighting against abuses of the powerful.
 He began his editorial cartooning career at the Chicago Daily News and NEA Service before landing at The Washington Post in 1946.
+He wrote a dozen books chronicaling the history of America (a third of it, since its Independence!).
+The U.S. Postal Service commissioned him to design the image for the stamp commemorating the 175th anniversary of the United States Bill of Rights.
 He received three Pulitzer Prizes and shared a fourth with The Washington Post for his cartoons.
 He was the recipient of innumerable awards and honorary degrees, including the Presidential Medal of Freedom, the highest civilian award the government can give.
 Herb Block was known as a gentle, self-effacing man with a steely resolve to use his work to bring injustices to light.

-To learn more about his work and history with the Washington Post, visit Herblock 1909-2001.
+To see five decades of his work and long history with the Washington Post, visit Herblock 1909-2001.

 To view an article capturing reflections by his fellow cartoonists, visit Herblock Tribute.

 To view an exhibit from the Portrait Gallery - Herblock's Presidents: "Puncturing Pomposity"

 To view his obituary from - The New York Times

 You may also view his biographical material and a wonderful 15 minute documentary on Herb Block on this website.

 The Stevens Company documentary "Herblock: The Black & The White" is available on HBO.

 Order an 8 panel Traveling Exhibition of Herblock cartoons on subjects of Education, Civil Rights, Democracy, the Presidency and the Environment and get the accompanying DVD with lesson plans for the classroom.